Meet the Team

 Muhammad A. Parvaz, PhD

-Muhammad Parvaz is a post-doc fellow at Icahn School of Medicine at Mount Sinai.
-He received his PhD in Biomedical Engineering from Stony Brook University studying deficits in reward sensitivity in drug addiction and their quantification using electrocortical biomarkers.
-His current research interest lies in studying neurobiological underpinnings of drug addiction and other psychiatric disorders and associated deficits in reward sensitivity and emotion (dys)regulation, using structural and functional MRI and EEG techniques.
-As a cognitive neuroscientist with a background in biomedical engineering, he places special emphasis on developing tools and algorithms for acquiring and analyzing neuroimaging data.
-Currently, his research involves developing and testing a non-pharmacological intervention for cocaine addiction based on real time neurofeedback training using EEG.
-This project is funded through an F32 postdoctoral training grant from the National Institute on Drug Abuse.
+Muhammad A. Parvaz is an Assistant Professor in the department of Psychiatry at Icahn School of Medicine at Mount Sinai.
+He received his PhD in Biomedical Engineering from Stony Brook University in 2011, studying deficits in reward sensitivity in drug addiction and their quantification using electrocortical biomarkers.
+His postdoctoral work at Brookhaven National Lab and at ISMMS included studying deficits in reward sensitivity and emotion (dys)regulation in drug addiction using structural and functional MRI and EEG techniques.
+As a cognitive neuroscientist with a background in biomedical engineering, he places special emphasis on implementing cutting-edge analytical tools in neuroimaging to study neurobiological underpinnings affective disabilities underlying psychiatric disorders.
+Currently, his research involves developing and testing a non-pharmacological intervention to alleviate negative affect in cocaine addiction based on real time neurofeedback training using EEG.
+This project is funded through an NRSA training grant from the National Institute on Drug Abuse.

 Kristin Schneider, BA